coderofgames/iot_entanglement/README.md

 a an internet connection, a cell phone with network access, and remote web access.

-The phone will acess the security server on tge network.
+The phone will acess the security server on the network.
 The sever will issue the phone with a set of encryption keys, block chains, etc.

 The phone will then disconnect from the network and can be carried to a remote